snowflakedb/snowflake-cli-templates/data_project/README.md

 ### 4. Project dry-run [optional]

-Before the real execution of the PROJECT, you can validate what changes will be applied to your infrastructure.
+After creating a new PROJECT version, you can validate what changes will be applied to your Snowflake account with this command.
+This command will perform all the same validations and consistency checks like a regular `snow project execute`, but will not persist any changes to your Snowflake objects.
-In purpose of this action, you can perform the dry-run execution with the command below.
-This command won't persist any changes in the infrastructure.

 ```bash
 snow project dry-run <project_name> --version <version_name>